Early treatment is the key to increasing life expectancy for HIV positive.

-In people of ethnicity other than whites, although the life expectancy of the HIV-positive person for those on ART between 2005 and 2007 was still only 48 years older at 20 years - ie nine years behind American men and 14 years ago of American women - this has been a significant improvement since 2000 - 2002. when people of ethnicities other than whites who were on HAART could expect, on average, to die to 50 - a gain of 18 years.
+In people of ethnicity other than whites, although the life expectancy of the HIV-positive person for those on ART between 2005 and 2007 was still only 48 years older at 20 years - ie nine years behind American men and 14 years ago of American women - this has been a significant improvement since 2000 - 2002. when people of other ethnicities other than whites who were on ART could expect, on average, to die at 50 - a gain of 18 years.

-Life expectancy for HIV positive at 20 years had risen 17 years in men, 10 years in women (although remarkably, this had not improved since 2005), around 13
+Life expectancy for HIV positive at 20 years had risen 17 years in men, 10 years in women (although notably, this had not improved since 2005), around 13

 years in gay men, around 12,5 years in heterosexual people, and around 20 years in those starting ART in CD4 cell counts above 350 cells / mm3.

-This means that the average life expectancy of the HIV positive person at 20 years was now equal to the American men of the general population, among heterosexual people with HIV and in white people.
+This means that the average life expectancy of the HIV-positive person at 20 years was now equal to the American men in the general population, among heterosexual people with HIV, and in white people.

 WOW !!!!! - Bia P. Say it !!!!!!!!!
 (I.e.